-I love saucer chairs and when I saw this one for dolls I totally wanted it.
-Since they were only $9.99 at Wal-Mart, and I was pretty sure I wouldn’t find something as cute for a better deal, I went ahead and purchased this pretty blue one for Elsa.
+I love saucer chairs and totally wanted a miniature one for my dolls.
+Since it was only $9.99, I went ahead and purchased this pretty blue one for Elsa.

 After getting the chair home and testing it out, I was impressed with how well it’s constructed.
 The metal frame opens so the doll can sit in it, but also be folded back up so it’s easy to store.